-Study Puts Puerto Rico Death Toll Near 5,000 From Hurricane Maria In 2017
+Study Puts Puerto Rico Death Toll From Hurricane Maria Near 5,000

 A research team led by scientists at the Harvard T.H.
 Chan School of Public Health didn't simply attempt to count dead bodies in the wake of the powerful storm.
 Instead, they surveyed randomly chosen households and asked the occupants about their experiences.

 But the estimate isn't as precise as the figure implies.
-The researchers calculate there's a 95 percent likelihood the death toll was somewhere between about 800 and 8,500 people.
+The researchers calculate there is a 95 percent likelihood the death toll was somewhere between about 800 and 8,500 people.
 They say about 5,000 is a likely figure.

-The findings are being published Tuesday by the New England Journal of Medicine.
+The findings are being published Tuesday by The New England Journal of Medicine.

 The Puerto Rico Department of Health didn't respond immediately to requests for comment about the study.

 The death rate is a contentious subject, in part because federal and island governments haven't responded as rapidly to the disaster as they have in other hurricane emergencies.
-The study notes that, 83 percent of the households in Puerto Rico were without electrical power for the duration of their study, which stretched more than 100 days, from the date of the hurricane until the end of 2017.
+The study notes that 83 percent of the households in Puerto Rico were without electrical power for the time period looked at, more than 100 days, from the date of the hurricane until the end of 2017.

-Puerto Rican residents and outside observers have long argued that the official death toll is hopelessly inadequate.
-It captures the number of deaths the medical examiner attributed directly to the storm — the high water and howling winds, which was the worst natural disaster on record for the U.S. territory.
+Puerto Rico residents and outside observers have long argued that the official death toll is hopelessly inadequate.
+It captures the number of deaths the medical examiner attributed directly to the storm — the high water and howling winds in the worst natural disaster on record for the U.S. territory.
 Maria came ashore as a Category 4 hurricane, with winds gusting at over 110 mph and drenching rainfall.

 CNN surveyed funeral homes after the storm and tallied 499 hurricane-related deaths.
-The New York Times compared official death records from September and October of 2017 and identified more than 1,000 excess deaths, compared with the average for 2015 and 2016.
-A researcher at Penn State University and a colleague also used death certificates to come up with a similar estimate.
+The New York Times compared official death records from September and October 2017 and identified more than 1,000 excess deaths, compared with the average for 2015 and 2016.
+Alexis Santos, a researcher at Penn State University, and a colleague, used death certificates to come up with a similar estimate.

 The government of Puerto Rico commissioned researchers from George Washington University's Milken Institute School of Public Health to estimate excess deaths.
 Results of that study have been delayed and are due out this summer.